pic

 Benchmarks In Perspective

 When evaluating approaches for performing a task, execution times are often negligible, typically on the order of nanoseconds.
-However, this should not lead us to believe that the choice of method has no practical implications.
+Yet, this doesn't mean that the choice of method is without practical consequence.

-While operations in isolation may have an insignificant impact on a program's overall runtime, the relevance of our benchmarks lies in scenarios where these operations are performed repeatedly.
-This includes cases where the operation is called in a for-loop or in iterative procedures (e.g., solving systems of equations or the maximization of a function).
+While it's true that operations in isolation may have an insignificant impact on a program's overall runtime, the relevance of benchmarks emerges when these operations are performed repeatedly.
+This includes cases where the operation is called in a for-loop or in iterative procedures (e.g., solving systems of equations or maximizing functions).
 In these situations, small differences in timing are amplified as they are replicated hundreds, thousands, or even millions of times.

 An Example